-Where Should I Stay in Denver for a Bachelorette Party?
+Places to Stay in Denver for a Bachelorette Party

 Staying in the heart of downtown will make it easier to get point-to-point, but you'll need a car to get to different areas of the city and especially if you plan to explore the beautiful surroundings.

 The Curtis Hotel: A great spot in the heart of downtown, this hotel offers pop culture-themed suites and floors.
 Book an 800-square foot suite where you can host a pregame for the whole gang: Choose between the KISS or Rolling Stone-themed options.

 The AC Hotel Denver Downtown: This is a great affordable option with modern rooms, plus a top notch rooftop bar where you can take in the whole city while enjoying drinks.